The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 Address: Monmouth Hill, Topsham, EX3 0JQ

-On the Exe Estuary Trail along National Cycle Network Route 2 (hence its name), Route 2 provides locally renowned and sourced food in its eco cafe with, among other eco measures, low energy lighting and rainwater harvesting.
+On the Exe Estuary Trail along National Cycle Network Route 2 (hence its name), Route 2 provides locally renowned and sourced food in its cafe.
+Almost everything served is homemade on the premises - including the Route 2 ice cream (or which Topsham mud is the most popular).
+There's accommodation, too, for those touring the Route 2.

 Address: Bridge Street, Rothbury, Morpeth, Northumberland, NE65 7SF,